wabarr/hompal-stats/lapply.md

 lapply() in the homework - the offender
 ========================================================
-Some also gave this equivalent version
+Some people also gave me this equivalent version

 ```r